New York Rhinoplasty (Nose Job)

 Dr. Miller believes that the consultation, at his Rhinoplasty Office in New York City, is the most important step in your rhinoplasty journey.
 It is an excellent time to discuss your expectations and concerns, address any questions, and figure out what you want to take away from your surgery.

 Dr. Miller will examine and assess your nose and how it relates to your other facial features, as well as the thickness and quality of your skin.
 Computer imaging may also be used to help give you an idea of the changes that can be made to your nose and what you can expect from surgery.
 He will also review your medical history and overall health.
 All details of the procedure will be reviewed, including the available options and rhinoplasty techniques, the facility, the anesthesia, the recovery, the risks and benefits, and the costs.
 Together, you and Dr. Miller can come up with a realistic goal for surgery.
+As indicated by this study, the outcome of your procedure can heavily impact your self body image and quality of life.

 Trustworthy Rhinoplasty Surgery